-New CD "Thicker Than Water" coming July 13, 2018.
+New CD "Thicker Than Water" has been released!
 Look out, it's gunna get funky up in here!

 We had a fantastic time at the Costa Brava Jazz Festival in Spain with the Full Circle Acoustic Electric Band, featuring Tom Zink, Doug Webb, and Joel Taylor.
 I want to thank Svetlana, Alexey, Anastasia, Olga, and all of the great people from the Costa Brava Jazz festival.
 I also want to thank Andrey, Maria, and the fantastic staff and crew at the Mas Filet Hotel.
 What a stunning place!
 If you want to go to a great place to just relax and chill, check out the Mas Filet hotel in the Costa Brava region of Spain, amazing!